8 minsPublished on 1/27/2023

 While custodial wallets allow a third party like a crypto exchange to manage your private keys, non-custodial wallets give you full control over your private keys and digital assets.

-The FTX debacle is a prime example of this, where users lost over $10 billion because the exchange's developers were able to utilize user funds for other means without them knowing about it.
+The FTX debacle is a prime example of this, where users lost over $10 billion because the exchange was able to utilize user funds for other purposes without them knowing about it.

 A non-custodial hot wallet is a hot wallet in which you hold your private keys.
-The provider does not have access to your funds, and you can transact freely without any hindrance or interference from a third party.
+The provider does not have access to your funds, and you can transact freely without any involvement of a third party custodian.

 These types of hot wallets are great if you want to engage in day-to-day crypto activities like trading, sending, and receiving.
 Some of the most popular non-custodial hot wallets are MetaMask, Trust Wallet, Exodus, and Phantom.